RxyMX/backend-api-template/README.md

 * KINTO_LOG_LEVEL=DEBUG || INFO || WARNING || ERROR || FATAL
 * SERVER_PORT=8081
 * HASURA_HOST=localhost:8080/v1/graphql
+* HASURA_ADMIN_SECRET= // keep empty if hasura is not set with admin secret

 Rule of thumb for environment variables is that they should be static information that is used in the project.